jpgordon00/UnityFileDownloader/README.md

 # UnityGroupDownloader
-One class for easily downloading multiple files at a time.
+One class for easily downloading multiple files at a time using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).

 ## Wha does it do?
 - One C# file.